DongShuaike/jadx-ai-mcp/README.md

 # The setup for jadx-ai-mcp and jadx_mcp_server is done.
 ```

-## Running on Local LLM Using Ollama and Zin MCP Client
+## 2. Running on Local LLM Using Ollama and Zin MCP Client - Recommended

 <div align="center">
     <a href="https://github.com/zinja-coder/zin-mcp-client">